hugo-porto/.github/profile/README.md

 # hugo-porto theme

-Hugo-porto is a personal portfolio theme for Hugo.
-It features a minimalist design that focuses on showcasing your projects and achievements.
-This theme is perfect for developers, designers, and creatives who want to create a simple yet powerful online portfolio.
+Hugo-Porto is a minimal personal portfolio theme for Hugo that focuses on showcasing projects and achievements.
+It's ideal for developers, designers, and other creatives who want a simple, fast online portfolio.

-I decided to build a new Hugo theme from scratch to ensure that I have complete freedom in my work and avoid any limitations.
-The project is licensed under the MIT license, so you can use it for personal and commercial projects without any issues.
+We built this theme from scratch to keep the design and implementation flexible.
+The project is released under the MIT License and may be used in personal or commercial projects.

+We follow high code-quality standards: automated linters, formatters, and continuous integration checks help keep the codebase consistent, well-tested, and maintainable.

-If you have any questions or suggestions, feel free to contact me and I will be happy to help you.
-I hope you enjoy the theme!
+If you have questions or suggestions, please open an issue or contact us.

-Sincerelly, Andrew Molyuk
+We appreciate your feedback and contributions and hope you enjoy the theme!

+- Hugo-Porto Team